canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "45":
     "yes": [ 0, 0, 0, 0, 0 ]
     "no": [ 2, 0, 0, 5, 0 ]

-aboutDecisionSection: About the Decision
-dataBusinessProcessSection: Data and Business Process
-systemFunctionalitySection: System Functionality
-organizationalReadinessSection: Organizational Readiness
-automatedDecisionViewTitle: How should I implement an Automated Decision System? (draft)
-automatedDecisionViewFilename: automated-decision
-aiaCriteria:
-  - "Impact on Individuals and Entities"
-  - "Impact on Government Institutions"
-  - "Data Management"
-  - "Procedural Fairness"
-  - "Complexity"
 criteriaThresholds:
   - [15, 40, 70]
   - [25, 50, 75]